BiomeBits/WeatherWallpaper/README.md

 This is a little script that allows you to change your desktop wallpaper to a different video depending on the time of day and the weather.
 It requires python, and Lively Wallpaper and the command utility.

+When you install python, make sure you add it to PATH.

 You will also need an API key from OpenWeather.
 Full instructions are included.